OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 ### Inspect Active Microgrid Controller

 We start all devices at the same time.
-The CLI can display the list of MCs, including both the available and unavailable ones, using the list-mc command.
+The CLI can display the list of MCs, including both the available and unavailable ones, using the `list-mc` command.

 ![Connected MCs](images/CLI_list-mc.jpg "Connected microgrid controllers") Figure 18: List all reachable microgrid controllers

-The list of power devices connected to each MC can be displayed by the list-pd command.
+The list of power devices connected to each MC can be displayed by the `list-pd` command.
 The information for each device includes its identity, device role, energy level, and its currently selected controller.
-If this command is issued before a device has completed selecting its active MC, the active MC for the device is noted as “Undetermined”, as shown in the following figure.
+If this command is issued before a device has completed selecting its active MC, the active MC for the device is noted as *Undetermined*, as shown in the following figure.

 ![Undetermined MC](images/CLI_list-pd_undetermined.jpg "Undetermined controller") Figure 19: Power devices haven’t determined their active MCs

-Each device selects its active MC using the microgrid controller selection algorithm described earlier.
+Each device selects its active MC using the microgrid controller selection algorithm described in the [Appendix](#appendix).
 After it has finished selecting an MC, the selected MC is displayed in the console of the device.
 The figure below shows the console of the source device.
 The other power devices have similar output.

 ![Device finishes selecting MC](images/SRC_selectMC.jpg "Finish selecting controller") Figure 20: Power device completes selecting active MC

-In this setup, we have two MCs with identities “TestMC_1” and “TestMC_2” and equal priorityRanking.
+In this setup, we have two MCs with identities “TestMC_1” and “TestMC_2” and equal `priorityRanking`.
 The microgrid controller selection algorithm thus selects the “TestMC_1” controller since it has the first identity alphabetically.
 The active MCs selected by the power devices can also be seen from the CLI as below.